ilikepi/homebrew-old/README.md

 ------------
 * The mysql50 formula is known not to compile on Lion
 * The postgresql84 formula does not have the latest patch release of 8.4
+* The postgis14 formula is a work-in-progress and as of yet untested

 Docs
 ----